Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Summary of main results

 We now examine the spectrum for finite doping.
 Fig.~\ref{fig3} shows the electronic spectrum for a doped system with $N_{\rm F}=5$, corresponding to a filling factor $\nu=22$, as $\nu=4N_{\rm F}+2$.
 At finite charge density $N_{\rm F}\neq 0$ and strong magnetic fields, a plasmonic excitation appears in the system, usually referred to as {\it magnetoplasmon}.
 Magnetoplasmons \cite{Giuliani_and_Vignale, roldan2009,muravev2016} arise in doped semiconductors under a magnetic field due to the coupling between plasma oscillations of free carriers and their cyclotron resonance.
 In Fig.~\ref{fig3}(a) we show the spectrum without the contribution of the quantum mechanical modes (which is obtained by setting $g_{\rm q}^{(0)}({q}_{\parallel}, 0, 0, \omega)=0$), revealing the expected magnetoplasmon dispersion\cite{roldan2009}.
 Fig.~\ref{fig3}(b) is obtained by taking into account the full cavity contribution.
-Here, the magnetoplasmon strongly hybridizes with the cavity modes achieving a Rabi spitting of $\approx 25\%$ of the cavity frequency.
+Here, the magnetoplasmon strongly hybridizes with the cavity modes achieving a Rabi splitting of $\approx 25\%$ of the cavity frequency.
 This significant coupling arises from the well-known fact that most of the oscillator strength, which quantifies the ability of a system to absorb or emit electromagnetic radiation, is associated with the magnetoplasmon resonance\cite{Giuliani_and_Vignale}.
 Finally, we note that in the $L_z \to \infty$ limit the Rabi splitting shown in Fig.~\ref{fig3}(c) remains of a similar order.
 Although the coupling between LLs decreases with reduced compression, the corresponding increase in the density of cavity modes compensates, resulting in a splitting\cite{Dai2015, Kumar2015} comparable to the case in which $L_z$ is finite.
-This effect is peculiar of sub-wavelength cavities, as transverse contributions from the vector potential $\hat{\bm{A}}$ vanish in the limit $L_z \to \infty$ \cite{ashida2023}.
-Similar considerations hold for the cavity spectrum, $S_{\rm cav}({q}_{\parallel},\omega)$.
-The details of this section are provided in Sect.~\ref{sec:Polaritons}.
+The details are provided in Sect.~\ref{sec:Polaritons}.